MarceloDL29/Phyton-SpaceWarGame/README.md

-Juego Creado por Marcelo De León meramente por diversión y para aprender sobre phyton.

-Para jugar:

-1-Instalar Phyton en caso de no tenerlo instalado.
+Game created by Marcelo De León purely for fun and to learn about Python.

+To play:

+#1 Install Python if you don't have it installed.

-2- Instalar pygame pip install pygame
+#2 Install Pygame using pip install pygame.

-3- Clonar el repositorio
-Debería quedar algo así
-/carpeta_del_juego/
-- juego.py
-- /carpeta_del_juego/img/
+3# Clone the repository.

+/game_folder/
+game.py
+/game_folder/img/
-    - ship.png
+ship.png
-    - bullet.png
+bullet.png
-    - meteor_small.png
+meteor_small.png
-    - meteor_medium.png
+meteor_medium.png
-    - meteor_large.png
+meteor_large.png
-  /carpeta_del_juego/soudn
-    - background_music.mp3 -----> aun no implementada
-    - shoot.wave           -----> aun no implementada
-3- Ejecutar juego.py ya sea directamente o desde cualquier editor de codigo
+/game_folder/sound/
+background_music.mp3 ----> not yet implemented
+shoot.wav ----> not yet implemented

+4# Run game.py either directly or from any code editor.